ahmadnagib/ql-server-configuration/README.md

 ubuntu@ip-172-26-15-133:~$ sudo ufw allow ntp
 ```

-Make sure that everything is fine before enabling the Uncomplicated Firewall (UFW)
+- Make sure that everything is fine before enabling the Uncomplicated Firewall (UFW)
 `ubuntu@ip-172-26-15-133:~$ sudo ufw status`

-enable the configured UFW
+- Enable the configured UFW
 `ubuntu@ip-172-26-15-133:~$ sudo ufw enable`

 The status by that time should be